albill/albill.github.com/_posts/2006-11-06-pagan-store-burned-down-in-pacific-northwest.markdown

 ---
+author: admin
+date: '2006-11-06 23:11:17'
 layout: post
+slug: pagan-store-burned-down-in-pacific-northwest
+status: publish
 title: Pagan Store Burned Down in Pacific Northwest
-published: true
-meta:
-  ljID: "2279"
-tags:
+wordpress_id: '1433'
+categories:
 - Esoteric
-type: post
-status: publish
 ---
 The local pagan bookstore in Everett, Washington burned down recently.
 It is suspected that it may be arson.